marimuthuei/pokedex/README.md

 These improvements depends on the specific uses cases, in general we might need for good application.

 - Separate application settings for dev, test and prod.
-Create a base settings class and inherit for different envs. and create a settings instance based on env.
+Create a base settings class and inherit for different envs and create a settings instance based on env.
-- Separate requirements for production and dev as dev have some extra packages for testing.
+- Separate requirements for production and dev since dev have some extra packages for testing.
 This can be implemented having different docker-compose files for test.
 - Add log handlers and more log collection statements.
 - Add caching to improve the latency and to avoid remote calls.